 You can add sponsor information to session titles, descriptions or include a header image of the sponsor if they are sponsoring or speaking at a particular session.
 A header image will need to be 640px wide by 240px tall, .PNG format.
 We also recommend linking the session and sponsors custom list item in your guide.

 Pre-adding a sponsor's Twitter handle or hashtag will encourage your users to engage on Twitter with that sponsor and show your users a list of tweets with the sponsor's handle or hashtag.

-If a session is being sponsored, offer that sponsor a survey to gather real insights about what attendees think.
+If a session is being sponsored, offer that sponsor a form to gather real insights about what attendees think.
 You can link this to the sponsors custom list it or to a session they are hosting.
 They can gain valuable insight about potential clients and what those clients look for when using a particular service.
-This data is exportable, so you can share an Excel document of the survey results with the sponsor.
+This data is exportable, so you can share an Excel document of the form results with the sponsor.

 Using a QR Scavenger Hunt is an engaging way to encourage your users to talk to various sponsors.
 You can create a QR code for each booth (depending on the size of your event) to encourage attendees to visit each of the sponsors who wish to be involved.

 If you have a branded app, adding a sponsor's logo, or a few, to your splash screen is a nice option.
 Each time your users load the app, they'll see your splash screen.

 There are metrics that you can share with your sponsors including sponsor impressions, sponsor taps, and card interactions.
 You can use engagement reports to provide sponsors with details of how frequently and who engaged with their information in your guide.
 Make sure to add the To-Do list and My Schedule features to your guide to be able to gather this information.